 - 4) The Catahoula breed standard requires each dog to have a long tail.

-- 5) Catahoulas do not mature until they are around two years old.
+- 5) Catahoulas do not mature until the dogs are around two years old.

 - 8) Catahoulas are very smart.